Brickle-Pickle/ESP32-Mini-console/README.md

 ## Data Formats
 - Questions and scores are kept in plain text files under `data/`.
+- `data/leaderboard.sn` stores Snake scores using `playerName,score`, only the top 3 entries are kept.
 - Inspect `trivial.*` files and game code to define exact formats, then update this section.

 ---